 Nancy Chaires Espinoza was appointed to the Elk Grove Unified School District Board of Education in January 2015.
-In December 2016, the Board of Trustees selected Ms. Chaires Espinoza to serve as Board Clerk.
+In December 2017, the Board of Trustees selected Ms. Chaires Espinoza to serve as Board President.

 Ms. Chaires Espinoza is an active Elk Grove community member having served as Chair of the City of Elk Grove Planning Commission, Vice Chair of the City of Elk Grove Charter Exploratory and Election Reform Committee, and as a member of the School Site Council at Joseph Sims Elementary.
 She is passionate about her work as a Member of the Board of Directors of CASA (Court-Appointed Special Advocates) Sacramento, where she advocates on behalf of foster youth.
 She also spent years as a volunteer College Admissions Interviewer for the Harvard Alumni Association of Sacramento.